wdphan/latter-contracts/README.md

 > Buy Now, Pay Later Model

 A mini-implementation of Affirm.
 Pay-in-four model is implemented, where 4 payments are made every 2 weeks for an NFT.
-Mostly used for high ticket items.
+Mostly used for high ticket items - NFTs in this case.

 [Contract Source](src)